Photo credit: CNN

 Of these, I'm in favor of a combination of containment/deterrence and negotiations.
 The other options either likely won't work and/or entail significant costs in blood and treasure (for the US, South Korea, and North Korea).
 Roughly speaking, my two-track plan involves very senior-level talks up to and possibly including Kim and Trump on freezing then rolling back North Korea's nuclear program over time in exchange for various economic concessions and security guarantees; at the same time, the US would also up its missile defense in the region and on American homeland, strengthen its ties to states throughout Asia via more military exercises and arms transfers, and actively clamp down on North Korea's economy and military.
 Based on how North Korea responds to all of this, the US could then decide whether to ease up on containment in favor of talks, or prioritize containment over talks.

 Historically for the US, this has been the most successful path to moderating disputes and tensions.
-The US used this dual-track approach vis-a-vis the Soviets during the cold war, as Bader points out, and the Bush and Obama administrations did likewise against Iran.
+The US used this dual-track approach vis-a-vis the Soviets during the cold war, and the Bush and Obama administrations did likewise against Iran.
 Eventually, both Iran and the Soviets came out of the cold, after they realized they couldn't compete against the US and its allies and needed to play nice with the rest of the world.
 The downside is that this two-track approach doesn't lend itself to a quick, overnight resolution and it requires patience by American leaders--something that's on short supply at the moment, it seems.
 Of course, nobody likes the idea of Kim possessing nuclear-tipped ICBMs that can hit dozens of nations, including, it now seems, the heartland of the US.
 But patience can work in the end.
 Kim is rational, North Korea is isolated and poor, and China despises Kim and his antics.
 Plus, I see an added benefit here: if the US sincerely reaches out to Pyongyang, which is what Beijing wants, I suspect that China, seeing its interests taken into account by Washington, will be willing to do more than it has on the North Korea problem.

-What I think we have to deal with in the future is in how to deal with a nuclear North Korea, the possibility of further proliferation, and a massive rearmament in South Korea and Japan.
+What I think we have to deal with in the future is: how to deal with a nuclear North Korea, the possibility of further proliferation, and a massive rearmament in South Korea and Japan.
 Maybe I am too pessimistic here, but I just don't see Kim being willing or able to negotiate a freeze or roll back of his country’s nukes.